Starlink: Navigating the Connectivity Constellation

 Mobility Issues: Starlink currently provides a "fixed" service, primarily designed for stationary use.
 While there's progress towards mobile solutions, it's not yet the ideal choice for on-the-go connectivity.

-Legal Complexities: In regions like South Africa, the legal landscape surrounding Starlink's operation adds another layer of complexity.
+Legal Complexities: Starlink’s full deployment in South Africa has been delayed by regulatory approvals.
+Users must also navigate potential restrictions on mobile use, particularly for off-grid setups.
+The legal landscape surrounding Starlink's operation adds another layer of complexity.
 We've covered these issues in detail previously and will not delve into them here.

 Alternatives for Mobile Connectivity